StephenWassum/Custom-Command-Line-Shell-Program/README.md

 ## Running the Program

-To run this program open an terminal at the location of this README file and other files within this folder.
+To run this program open an terminal at the location of mysh.c and other files within this folder.
 If the program is contained in a tar file, open this first.
 Once open run the make command in the terminal.
 The Makefile will compile mysh.c.
 Then use the command ./mysh to run the program in interactive mode or use the command ./mysh with a txt file as argument ./mysh argument.txt to open in batch mode.